 For activities that serve purposes in addition to stormwater management, Permittees shall estimate a percentage of expenditures that can be directly attributed to Permit implementation.
 The cost estimation of these activities shall be informed by feedback from staff performing those activities.
-Best professional judgement shall be used when estimating personnel costs for staff who are also assigned job responsibilities beyond stormwater Permit implementation.
+Best Professional Judgement shall be used when estimating personnel costs for staff who are also assigned job responsibilities beyond stormwater Permit implementation.

 Permittees may attribute expenditures incurred while performing routine activities that are part of municipal operations required by an MS4 Permit (e.g., street sweeping, storm drain cleaning) entirely to the MS4 program.
 Permittees shall only report costs for the Permit-required frequency (costs incurred past the Permit-required frequency shall not be included).
 Permittees shall include relevant details of street sweeping, including area swept, type of sweepers, and volume of debris collected.